 The Bachelor of Science in Music with a Concentration in Music Management is an interdepartmental degree program that provides a student with a carefully selected combination of music, economics, and business courses that enable the student to enter a career in music business: music retail, music marketing, artist management, hall management, music publishing, record production (non-technical), and similar areas.
 Through studies in applied music, music theory, music history, and ensemble, students gain insight about the challenges and demands of music study and performance.
-Studies in business and economics provide students with a foundation in business career.
+Studies in business and economics provide students with a foundation in business administration that serves to prepare them for the pursuit of a professional music business career.
 The final semester of study will culminate in a music management internship.
 Students in this degree program must satisfy the B.S. requirements of the General Education curriculum.